datastreamapp/api-docs/docs/README.md

 When building an integration with any API, it's important to encode all query string parameters.

 ### Performance Tips
-- Using `$select` to request only the parameters you need will decrease the amount of data needed to be transfer.
+- Using `$select` to request only the parameters you need will decrease the amount of data needed to be transferred.
 <!--
 - Using large `$skip` values can be slow (it's a database thing), slicing your data by `GeometryId` and/or `CharacteristicName` will help prevent this.
 - Don't use `$orderby` unless you plan to pull a smaller number of results.